 These enormous computers also still exist outside the military, mostly in order to process and interpret outdated formats, such as old cassette formats, cartridges and enormous floppy disks.

 This leads us neatly to a third kind of common legacy system, the store of data.
-Legacy data can be defined as all data storage that requires older hardware or software than that currently in use by the organisation to use.
+Legacy data can be defined as all data storage that requires older hardware or software than that currently in use by the organisation.

 Legacy data is often essential for legal reasons, or to maintain old accounting data.
-The problems involved in interacting with them mostly revolve around transferring them from one place to another, and innovative solutions for quickly and efficiently updating data can be extremely valuable to a company.
+The problems involved in interacting with them mostly revolve around transferring them from one place to another.
+Innovative solutions for quickly and efficiently updating data can therefore be extremely valuable to a company.

 Some of the very oldest forms of ‘data storage’, in the forms of punchcards for Jacquard looms, do still exist – but in museums.
 Using them to try to program a PDP-11 would probably not be met with approval or success.